Entry #039 (Feb 06 2022)

 Lost Ark launches next week on PC in North America too, and Thrandor has been busy mobilizing the troops trying to get people to try it out.
 I haven’t really looked too closely at the game but will likely give it a shot.

 Plushie of the Week #37 – Orson

-Besides the Three Musketeers (Toodles in PotW #7, and Steroids and Rebel, which have not been introduced yet), who were the three little turtles who were kind of floating around the 4012 family house at their own pace but often sat with the Main Group, there were five other plushies/animals that together consisted our actual Main Group of plushies.
+Besides the Three Musketeers (Toodles in PotW #7, Rebel in PotW #54, and Steroids in PotW #55), who were the three little turtles who were kind of floating around the 4012 family house at their own pace but often sat with the Main Group, there were five other plushies/animals that together consisted our actual Main Group of plushies.
 The other four have been covered before — Tigey in PotW #1, Ducky in PotW #2, Cruiser in PotW #4, and Ally in PotW #36 last week.
 And the last main plushie, Orson, finally gets featured in his own PotW segment this week.

 Anyway, he predates both Ally, from May 2004, and Cruiser, from May 2005, and postdates both Tigey and Ducky.
 His tags are long whitened out and faded away to oblivion though.
 His name apparently comes from the French word for bear cub, Ourson, which we decided on since he represents Canada in all her bilingual glory.
 He doesn’t speak a word of French, though.